-The answer is "It depends."
-But the big takeaway we would like to share from our experience is that experimentation is crucial.
+The answer is “It depends.”
+But the big takeaway we would like to share from our experience is that experimentation is crucial to find the best strategies for BigQuery price changes.
 To decide if BigQuery editions will be a part of your capacity-management story, we strongly recommend you start by reading about the comparison of the three editions (Standard, Enterprise and Enterprise Plus).
 Then, when you have an idea about what will work, experiment with the one you think is most appropriate.
-The good part about these pricing models is that you don't have to be locked in to test various hypotheses.
+The good part about these pricing models is that you don’t have to be locked in to test various hypotheses.

 Here are some ideas to kick-start your experimentation:

 - Review your processing costs and verify that on-demand isn’t better, especially if it’s been a while since you’ve reviewed that tradeoff.

 - If you were using flex slots before and don’t want to switch to on-demand, consider the autoscaling model within a BigQuery editions product.